TechbroMoh/grade-generator/README.md

 This project contains a simple JavaScript function that generates a student's grade based on their marks.

-## Usage

-1. Clone the repository.
-2. Open `gradeGenerator.js` in a JavaScript environment.
-3. Run the script and input the student's marks when prompted.
-4. The output will be the corresponding grade.

 ## Grades
 - A: Greater than 79